 And yet, they almost always found a way to win.
 Not just that, but they knew they would win.
 They fell foul of that overwhelming confidence in the final few minutes of the Clásico, but the five games they won from losing positions are testament to Zidane’s effect when it comes to the team’s character.

-The squad the Frenchman has at his disposition is ludicrously good, but so was that was that of many former Real Madrid managers.
+The squad the Frenchman has at his disposition is ludicrously good, but so was that of many former Real Madrid managers.
 Few have used every player to their full effect in the same way as Zidane.

 This squad management proved the difference at the top of La Liga.
 Of Zidane’s first-team squad, 20 players had more than 1,000 minutes on the pitch compared to 18 from Barca.
 Real had 19 different scorers in the league, while Barca had 15.